top1944/duckuments/docs/atoms_85_fall2017_projects/15_saviors/30-final-report-document-saviors.md

 The obstacle avoidance part of the problem is handled on an additional node, called the obstacle_avoidance_node.
 The node uses two main inputs which are the obstacle pose and the lane pose.
 The obstacle pose is an input coming from the obstacle detection node, which contains an array of all the obstacles currently detected.
 Each array element consists of an x and y coordinate of an obstacle in the robot frame (with the camera as origin) and the radius of the detected object.
-By setting the radius to a negative value, the detection node indicates that this obstacle is outside the lane and should not be considered in our code.
+By setting the radius to a negative value, the detection node indicates that this obstacle is outside the lane and should not be considered for avoidance.
-The lane pose is coming from the line detection node and contains among other channels we don’t use the current estimated distance to the middle of the lane (d) as well as the current heading of the robot $\theta$.
+The lane pose is coming from the line detection node and contains among other unused channels the current estimated distance to the middle of the lane (d) as well as the current heading of the robot $\theta$.
 [](#fig:definitions_top) introduces the orientations and definitions of the different inputs which are processed in the obstacle avoidance node.

 <center><img figure-id="fig:definitions_top" figure-caption="Variable Definitions seen from the Top" src="definitions_top.jpg" style="width: 500px;"/></center>

 Using the obstacle pose array we determine how many obstacles need to be considered for avoidance.
-If the detected obstacle is outside the lane and therefore marked with a negative radius by the obstacle detection node we can ignore it for our node.
-Furthermore, we use a bounding box with variable size which assures that only objects in a certain range from the robot are considered.
+If the detected obstacle is outside the lane and therefore marked with a negative radius by the obstacle detection node we can ignore it.
+Furthermore, we use the before mentioned bounding box with tunable size which assures that only objects in a certain range from the robot are considered.
 As soon as an object within limits is inside of the bounding box, the obstacle_avoidance_active flag is set to true and the algorithm already introduced in [](#fig:avoidance_logic) is executed.

 **Case 1: Obstacle Avoidance**